ossrs/srs-dolphin/README.md

 cd ~/srs/trunk && ./configure --with-ffmpeg && make && ./objs/srs -c conf/srs.conf
 ```

-Remark: We clone the SRS and Dolphin to user home, user can specifies others.
+Remark: We clone the SRS and Dolphin to user home, user can specify others.

 **Step 2:** Clone the srs-dolphin: